 Steve Nabors received his law degree from American University’s Washington College of Law in 2011, and his master’s degree in international politics from American Univerty’s School of International Service in 2012.
 In late 2012, Steve partnered with Charles Moran to form Moran & Associates as a children’s rights law firm focused on special education litigation in federal court.
 Since its formation in late 2012, Moran & Associates has scored several critical wins for parents, including Price v.
 District of Columbia, Merrick v.
 District of Columbia, and District of Columbia v.
 Kirksey-Harrington, and a show cause order in Blackman v.
 District of Columbia.
 Steve has successfully litigated several stay put actions including Douglas v.
 District of Columbia, G.B. v.
 District of Columbia, and Wimbish v.
 District of Columbia.

-A proud alumnus of the University of Tennessee and its Rugby Football Club, Steve remains hopelessly devoted to the Volunteers and currently plays rugby for the Potomac Exiles.
+A proud alumnus of the University of Tennessee and its Rugby Football Club, Steve remains hopelessly devoted to the Volunteers and currently plays rugby for the Washington Renegades.
 Steve is the proud father of a Pit Bull / Great Dane rescue named Mosby.